Last updated: 03/03/2021

-- NCC Social Care - There is an update about Adult Social Care and other council services here.
+- NCC Social Care - There is an update about Adult Social Care and other council services on the NCC website.
 If you have any concerns about your own support needs due to the Coronavirus situation, call their Customer Service Centre on 0300 126 1000 and one of their advisors will try to help you.
 If your call is not urgent please use their website to access their services or alternatively email CustomerServices@northamptonshire.gov.uk.

 Health and care services

-The blood taking unit (phlebotomy) will reopen in its original location on the Northampton General Hospital site, Area H, for paediatric and adult patients.
+The blood taking unit (phlebotomy) has re-opened in its original location on the Northampton General Hospital site, Area H, for paediatric and adult patients.

 To help to keep our patients and staff safe we are changing the way we operate our eye casualty service.
 The service will no longer operate as a walk-in service.
 Instead patients will need to contact us by phone before coming to the hospital.
 This means our team can provide support and medical advice over the phone, without patients needing to come to hospital.
 If you do need to come to the hospital for medical help the team will arrange this with you.
 Please contact the service on 01604 545085 or 01604 634700 ext 8011.
 Eye casualty services are available: Monday- Saturday 8.30am- 4.30pm, Sundays and Bank Holidays- 9.00am- 12.30pm

-If outpatients have a face to face outpatient consultation at NGH they are welcome to wear a face covering.
-We are unable to supply face coverings but we have put measures in place to ensure you are able to socially distance from other patients.
-Our staff will be wearing surgical masks for protection.
+From Monday 15 June 2020 all outpatients attending a face to face appointment at either the hospital site or elsewhere must wear a cloth face covering or face mask.
+NGH are unable to supply face coverings but have put measures in place to ensure you are able to socially distance from other patients.
+Their staff will be wearing surgical masks for protection.